Set up a Salesforce v2 connector

 Configure your Salesforce connector

-A user with the Connector Administrator or Super Administrator role in ConductorOne and a Salesforce user account with a profile that includes the API Enabled permission must perform this task.
+A user with the Connector Administrator or Super Administrator role in ConductorOne and a Salesforce user account with a profile that includes the API Enabled and View Setup and Configuration permissions must perform this task.

 Step 0: Enable API access for your Salesforce user

-Before you begin, make sure that the Salesforce user who will set up the integration with ConductorOne has a profile that includes the API Enabled permission.
-This permission is included by default in the Standard User and System Administrator profiles.
+Before you begin, make sure that the Salesforce user who will set up the integration with ConductorOne has a profile that includes the API Enabled and View Setup and Configuration permissions.

-To edit a different profile so that it includes the API Enabled permission:
+To edit a profile so that it includes the API Enabled and View Setup and Configuration permissions:

-5. Find the Administrative Permissions section of the page and click to select API Enabled.
+Find the Administrative Permissions section of the page and click to select API Enabled and View Setup and Configuration.

 Your user’s profile can now access Salesforce APIs, and you’re ready to begin the integration process.